nitoygo/toy-robot/src/Shared/README.md

-# Shared Definitions
+## Shared Definitions

-Contains headers that is used by both the GameServer (and future Client)
+Contains headers that is used by the GameServer itself (and future Client)